 Decide what elements are needed for a realistic and practical solution, and think about the criteria you'll use to choose between potential solutions.

-Paired Comparison Analysis, Grid Analysis and Risk Analysis are useful techniques here, as are many of the specialist resources available within the Mind Tools Decision-Making section.
+Paired Comparison Analysis, Decision Matrix Analysis and Risk Analysis are useful techniques here, as are many of the specialist resources available within our Decision-Making section.
 Enjoy exploring these!

 You might think that choosing a solution is the end of a problem-solving process.
 In fact, it's simply the start of the next phase in problem solving: implementation.
 This involves lots of planning and preparation.
 If you haven't already developed a full Risk Analysis in the evaluation phase, do so now.
 It's important to know what to be prepared for as you begin to roll out your proposed solution.

 The type of planning that you need to do depends on the size of the implementation project that you need to set up.
 For small projects, all you'll often need are Action Plans that outline who will do what, when, and how.
 Larger projects need more sophisticated approaches – you'll find out more about these in the Mind Tools Project Management section.
 And for projects that affect many other people, you'll need to think about Change Management as well.

 Here, it can be useful to conduct an Impact Analysis to help you identify potential resistance as well as alert you to problems you may not have anticipated.
 Force Field Analysis will also help you uncover the various pressures for and against your proposed solution.
 Once you've done the detailed planning, it can also be useful at this stage to make a final Go/No-Go Decision, making sure that it's actually worth going ahead with the selected option.

 (Questions 5, 8)Your score is 0 out of 0

 As part of the planning process, you must convince other stakeholders that your solution is the best one.
 You'll likely meet with resistance, so before you try to “sell” your idea, make sure you've considered all the consequences.